-Fill out the form to report a particular notification of concern.
+Fill out the form to report a specified notification of doubt.
 This form is available here.
 If you wish to remain anonymous to the student whose suitability is in question, please contact the administrative manager at the Department of Special Needs Education (ISP).
-There are several factors that influence the possibility to comply with such an anonymity request, but usually, the person who delivers a notification of concern/doubt must also be prepared for the possibility that the notifiers name will be disclosed to the student who has been reported.
+There are several factors that influence the possibility to comply with such an anonymity request, but usually, the person who delivers a notification of doubt must also be prepared for the possibility that the notifier's name will be disclosed to the student who has been reported.

-In special cases, a particular notification of concern/specified notification of doubt about the suitability of a student, which can be submitted by anyone in contact with the student, may result in the suspension of the student from the study programme.The notification of concern/notification of doubt is handled according to the approved institutional procedures.
+In special cases, a specified notification of doubt about the suitability of a student, which can be submitted by anyone in contact with the student, may result in the suspension of the student from the study programme.The notification of doubt is handled according to the approved institutional procedures.
 University authorities will gather detailed information, in which all aspects of the case will be considered.
 The outcome of the proceedings will determine how the case will be handled.

 Do you have questions?